 ”We want to help involuntarily childless with a safe surrogate process based on our own experience of the process, the longing for children and the joy of being a family.”

-Jenny, Mikkel, Erkko and Eduardo – Tammuz Nordic Surrogacy
+Anneli D, Peter, Annelie I and Eduardo – Nordic Surrogacy

 World Leading Surrogate Agency

-Welcome to Tammuz, one of the world’s leading surrogate agencies.
-We have helped more than 700 children to the world since 2008.
+Welcome to Nordic Surrogacy, the leading surrogate agency in Northern Europe.
+We have helped more than 100 children to the world since 2016.
 We enable fertility and surrogacy for involuntary childless and infertile regardless of sexuality or marital status.
 All of our employees are parents by surrogate and have their own experience of both family time and Surrogacy.

-Alexandra and William were Tammuz Nordic Surrogacy’s first intendent parents in Scandinavia.
+Alexandra and William were Nordic Surrogacy’s first intendent parents in Scandinavia.

 Read about their story here.